khgiddon/khgiddon.github.io/_posts/2022-06-17-riddler_urn.md

 ![Ball likelihood 2](/images/riddler_urns_2.png)

 Seems to make sense --- and though we haven't tested an infinite number of balls, based on the logic above, we're comfortable saying our answer is 34.

+One note on these graphs: likelihoods aren't probabilities, which is why the likelihood of every data point doesn't add up to 100%.
+Each data point is about a given *hypothesis*, and we could test an infinite number of hypotheses.